Gwalior: Gwalior Junction Railway Station

-Gwalior is one of the major commercial railway stations of the North Central Railway, whose zone headquarters is centred in Allahabad.
+Gwalior is one of the major commercial railway stations of the North Central Railway, whose zone headquarters is centred in Prayagraj.
 The station has won awards from Indian Railways for excellent clean infrastructure in 1987, 1988, 1989 and 1992.
 It is in the Adarsh Station Category of Indian Railways.

-Gwalior Light Railway connects to the Kuno Wildlife Sanctuary in Sheopur.
+Gwalior Light Railway connected to the Kuno Wildlife Sanctuary in Sheopur.
+It is being converted to broad gauge and may commence service as a broad-gauge line in future, connecting Gwalior to Kota, Rajasthan via Sheopur.
 It is the junction point to reach tourist destinations like Shivpuri, Dholpur and Bhind.

-Gwalior is on the Main train line between Delhi (station code: NDLS) and Mumbai (Bombay) (CSTM) and between Delhi and Chennai (MAS).
+Gwalior is on the Main train line between Delhi (station code: NDLS) and Mumbai (Bombay; CSTM) and between Delhi and Chennai (MAS).